jkrshw/jessek-blog/content/Posts/simple-victories.md

 	September 30
 	Verbal offer for CERN job

 After an online test and a pre-recorded video interview I flew to Geneva, Switzerland for a day long in person interview with 6 other candidates at CERN.

-I wasn't feeling very confident afterwards but a few days later they called to say they liked me and wanted to know if I was interested in the job.
-They'd like to make me an offer!
+The day had gone OK, there was no whiteboard coding although we did have to do some paper coding.
+I wasn't feeling very confident afterwards as I felt the panel interview could have gone better.
+A few days later they called to say they liked me and wanted to know if I was interested in the job.
+They thought I did particularly well in the panel interview (hah) and they'd like to make me an offer!

 	October 9
 	Scored for Wapping 8s.
 Won 4-2